Grant Making Process

 Letter of Inquiry

-letter of not more than two pages that describes:
+To be considered, all organizations must first send a letter (on company letterhead) of not more than two pages that describes:

-The organization and its experience in the field.
+1. The organization and its experience in the field.
+Please include the year the organization began operating.

 project or program needed; how will it be administered and by whom; who